Guiandrade/digital-clock/README.md

-# digital-clock
+# Digital Clock
-100% assembly clock project
+100% Assembly Clock Project

 <h2>Description</h2>
 This project consists of a digital clock that runs on a 16 bit processor connected to an LCD PixelScreen and to buttons.